Kran-o-tron/kran-o-drive/README.md

 ## Quick Start
 Uses Python 3 and the Bluetooth Stack to communicate with a Raspberry Pi.

-Run `./install.sh` to enable all requirements on the Raspberry Pi machine.
+Run `./rasp-install.sh` to enable all requirements on the Raspberry Pi machine.
+Similarly `./mach-install.sh` for the client.

 Run `./start.sh` on the Raspberry Pi to begin the server process.
 Note the bluetooth address in the format ```00:00:00:00:00:00```.